 Asheville General Obligation (GO) Bonds

 A bond referendum allows voters to decide whether their local government can issue new debt to fund important projects.
-In Asheville, the proposed bond referendums will involve general obligation bonds, which are secured by the City's commitment to repay them through taxes or other revenue sources.
-This page outlines general information about general obligation (GO) bond referendums and the projects the City is proposing in four bond categories: Housing Affordability, Parks and Recreation, Public Safety Facilities and Transportation.
+In Asheville, approved bond referendums in 2016 and 2024 involve general obligation bonds, which are secured by the City's commitment to repay them through taxes or other revenue sources.

 2024 General Obligation (GO) Bond

-In November 2024, Asheville voters for approving the 2024 General Obligation Bond Referendums totaling $80 million.
-As our community continues to recover from the impacts of Tropical...
+In November 2024, Asheville voters approved four General Obligation Bond Referendums totaling $80 million.
+As our community continues to recover from the impacts of Tropical Storm...

 2016 General Obligation (GO) Bond